 2: Why can't I find my parish in Lewis' Topographical Dictionary?

 - Civil vs RC Parish: The "parish" to which Lewis refers is the Civil Parish (which also represented the Church of Ireland parish).
 Sometimes the Roman Catholic Parish was "co-extensive" (same name, same boundaries) with the civil parish.
 However, in most cases, the RC parish division rarely matched in name or boundaries (and won't match post-Famine RC parish names or boundaries!)

 - To help you navigate this, we have linked his "In the R.C. divisions ..." to its relevant RC parish register in the NLI database.

-- Baronies: Where multiple civil parishes share a name, pay attention to the barony location.
+- Baronies: Some civil parishes share a name, so pay close attention to the barony location.

 - Tithes: Check to see if your ancestor is listed in Tithe Applotment Records for this period.
 Click on "the tithes" in each parish report to find its own tithe listing.

 - Ask us: If in doubt, ask our local volunteers on your Mayo Message Board.